kyro-D/automation-talk/ReadME.md

 Load the plist into launchd. `launchctl load -F {path to plist}`.
 Verify it loaded properly and is present in launchd list of jobs. `launchctl list | grep timeloggingweekdays`.

 Test job by starting it manually `launchctl start timeloggingweekdays`.
 Troubleshoot as necessary.
-For changes to plist file to take effect, you must unload the plist and load it back in.
+For changes to plist file to take effect, you must unload the job from launchd `launchctl unload {path to plist}` and load it back in.

 # Troubleshooting Tips